 The LV monogram pattern will never be crooked or cut off at a seam in the center of the bag.
 The classic LV logo pattern consists of the monogram and three distinctive quatrefoil designs.
 This consistently repeats in the same order across the bag.

-Keep in mind that some Louis Vuitton styles are made with one continuous piece of leather, resulting in the pattern being upside down on one side.
+Keep in mind that some Louis Vuitton styles are made with one continuous piece of leather, resulting in the pattern being upside down on one side for certain styles.
 This is not always a sign of a fake.

 Unlike a brand like Chanel, Louis Vuitton bags are available with dozens of different linings.
 Some have a micro monogram pattern, red or honey canvas, leather, or microfiber suede.
 Your best bet is to do a bit of research on the type of bag you’re looking at and match what you have to the authentic bag.